LuiseFreese/blog/teamsadvisor.md

 (You can also use a table in Dataverse for Teams or even an Excel Table (although I wouldn't recommend it)).

 To keep the app simple and adjustable I want to keep the whole logic in a flow (either Power Automate or Azure Logic Apps).
-For that I teamed up with a rising star, Carmen Ysewijn.
-Carmen is a Functional Consultant working at Qubix, Belgium and I met her last year in Warsaw at a Power Platform conference.
-Carmen will help to transistion my Power Automate flow into an Azure Logic App - she wanted to learn something new and we thought that an open source project would be a good idea to contribute to.
+For that, I teamed up with a rising star, [Carmen Ysewijn](https://twitter.com/CarmenYsewijn).
+Carmen is a PowerPlatform Architect working at [Qubix](https://www.qubix.be/), Belgium and I met her last year in Warsaw at a Power Platform conference.
+I was more than impressed by her conciseness and #learnitall mindset.
+Carmen will help to transistion my Power Automate flow into Azure Logic Apps - she wanted to learn something new and we thought that an open source project would be a good idea to contribute to.

 Oh, did I say open-source?
 Yes.
 The plan is to export app and flows, document everything and share it on GitHub so that everyone can use it, share it, learn from it and adapt it to their needs.